Israelfer/bees-frontend-challenge/README.md

 #### What would I do differently?

-- Project creation: with Vite instead of create-react-app.
 - In real work, commits would be more separate and frequent.
 It would be better to break the app build into even smaller parts.
 - The styling would be with styled components (to learn more)